joshuaKnauber/visual_scripting_addon_docs/visual_scripting_docs/docs/developers/node_events.md

 > This function is called when the node is created.
 You should add your initial sockets here

 **on_copy(self, node)**
 > This function is called when the node is copied.
 Reset properties here if you need to.
-It gives you the newly created node which you should use instead of self in this function
+It gives you the old node to access

 **on_free(self)**
 > This function is called when this node is deleted